 Barclays Premier League briefing

-Team news, statistics and our verdict for the weekend's remaining action in the Barclays Premier League.
+Team news, statistics and our verdict for Sunday's action in the Barclays Premier League.

 - Related Content

 Sunday, September 1

 Arsenal defender Laurent Koscielny is available after serving a one-match domestic suspension.
 Midfielder Mathieu Flamini is likely to go straight into the squad as he begins his second spell at the club.
 Aaron Ramsey has recovered from a minor groin injury, but forward Lukas Podolski is set for up to three months out with a torn hamstring.
 Defender Thomas Vermaelen (back) and midfielder Mikel Arteta (thigh) continue their rehabilitation, along with Alex Oxlade-Chamberlain and Abou Diaby (both knee).

 Tottenham winger Aaron Lennon is a doubt because of a foot injury.
 Defender Benoit Assou-Ekotto and striker Emmanuel Adebayor will not feature as they are not fully fit, while star forward Gareth Bale misses the game as he edges closer to a move to Real Madrid.
 New defender Vlad Chiriches is unlikely to feature while striker Jermain Defoe and midfielder Lewis Holtby are pushing for starts.

 Last season: Tottenham 2 Arsenal 1, Arsenal 5 Tottenham 2